History of Cartier

 Pierre Cartier opened both the London and the New York Maisons before settling in New York to focus on the American branch of the company.
 He gained a strong customer base from financiers, industrialists and Broadway stars.
 His clientele later expanded to Hollywood.

-Jacques assumed the reigns of the London operation once Pierre set sail for New York.
+Jacques assumed the reins of the London operation once Pierre set sail for New York.
 He moved to the current address on New Bond Street.
 The three brothers together expanded from watches to fine jewelry that included rings, bracelets, necklaces and a plethora of royal gems.
 Cartier has a royal warrant with the British monarchy after King Edward requested 27 tiaras for his coronation and famously referred to Cartier as, “the jeweler of kings and the king of jewelers.”